You know this big effort to reduce home foreclosures?

 If you please everybody on anything, you're doing something wrong.

-But luckily there's no chance of that.
+But luckily, there's no chance of that.

 I don't think the government can solve all our problems or should try.

-And you have 300 million people because you can be individuals as much as you like.
+You can be individualists as much as you like.

-Somebody's gotta think for the masses.
+Somebody's got to think for the masses.

-Somebody's gotta think for the masses.
+Somebody's got to think for the masses.

 Larry King.

-But Stephanie, what is so difficult to understand?
+Stephanie, what is so difficult to understand?

-What it's entirely rational.
+It's entirely rational.

 If Obama fails, America wins.